dmendel/bindata/manual.md

 :   The ruby value that a clear object should return.

+If you wish to access parameters from inside these methods, you can use `eval_parameter(key)`.

 Here is an example of a big integer implementation.

     # A custom big integer format.
 Binary format is: